Raven (Ace Comics)

-The Raven is a fictional superhero character who first appeared in the Ace Comics title Sure-Fire Comics.
+The Raven is a superhero who first appeared in the Ace Comics title Sure-Fire Comics.
 He is based on the pulp hero "The Moon Man" published by Periodic House, the pulp publisher connected to Ace Comics.

 Publication history

 The Raven was inspired by the pulp hero Moon Man, created by Frederick C. Davis, published in Ten Detective Aces magazine.
 At least the first story was based on the first Moon Man story.
 His companions are Lola Lash, the daughter of the police chief, and his chauffeur Mike.

 The Raven first appeared in Sure-Fire Comics #1 (June 1940), as did Lash Lightning.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "the Raven's enemies are corrupt bankers, racketeers, the police (led by Police Chief Lash, who loathes the Raven), and the odd costumed villain such as the Eel".

 In 2008, The Raven (now renamed Mr. Raven to avoid a trademark conflict with DC Comics) appeared in flashback in Project Superpowers #0; in the one-shot Project Superpowers: Chapter Two Prelude, it's stated that Mr. Raven will appear in this line as a member of a team called The Super-Mysterymen (presumably named after the Ace title Super-Mystery Comics).

 In 2018, publisher Pulp 2.0 put out a complete collection of Raven stories, The Raven Collection.